 Tamara could hardly breathe beneath the weight of the discovery that he had suffered, too.
 She had never really considered it a possibility.

 Someone asked if he had ever tried to contact her.
 He said he called several times but she hung up on him, and that he sent her a letter to her last known address but it was returned by the post office.
 Tamara remembered those first few tortured phone calls he made after she discovered his infidelity, and she believed he had written because she had moved so many times in those heartbroken years, running from herself and her own misery.
 Moving repeatedly had been part of her seeking.

 “She doesn’t exist online,” he replied.
 “I have no idea where she is.”

 Tamara knew this was true, too.
 She had purposely shunned social media because of its inherent invasion of privacy, and because she didn’t want to feel typical, but in doing so, she had made it impossible for anyone to find her.
 She realized she had contributed to her own loneliness by isolating herself.
-The important and size of what she planned to do began to diminish as she wondered who or what was to blame for all her years alone – him or her bitterness.
+The importance and weight of what she planned to do began to diminish as she wondered who or what was to blame for all her years alone – him or her bitterness.
 He had never come to her house and drawn the curtains closed.
-She had done that herself.
+She did that herself.

 “It was like she vanished,” he said.

 And she had vanished.
 The girl he knew had been dead for decades, the one who thought she could do anything, be anyone.
 She had destroyed herself as much as she thought he had destroyed her.
 Threw out the baby with the bathwater, as the saying goes.

 “Look at yourself now,” she thought, “unrecognizable, sitting in the back, hiding.”

 She had hidden from the world for so many years, hiding from him was easy.
 She had even physically hidden who she was under the weight she had gained.